Posted by Idaho Youth Ranch on Apr 20, 2017 12:00:00 AM

 - Sudden changes in school performance are a strong indicator at the onset of child abuse.

-- Particularly in girls, eating habits and sudden weight loss are signs of abuse as well.
+- Changes in eating habits and sudden weight loss are signs of abuse as well, particularly in girls.
 Female child abuse victims are likely to develop eating disorders in their teens.

 - Visible, frequent bruising is a strong indicator, especially around the ears, neck, and torso areas.
 These are areas that are not as likely to sustain an injury during normal child play or sports.

-- Trouble walking or sitting is a tragic determinant of child abuse.
+- Trouble walking or sitting is a tragic sign of child abuse.

 Written by Idaho Youth Ranch